 Aimee McCartney

-Taungurung, Wotjabuluk, Wemba and Wurrung woman.
+Taungurung, Wotjobuluk, Wemba Wemba and Boon Wurrung woman

 Flight Lieutenant

-Royal Australian Air Force – 4 years
+Royal Australian Air Force – 6 years

 Medals

-Australian Defence Force Medal
+Australian Defence Medal

-From the time of the Boer War and the First World War to the present day, our people have served our nation in every conflict in which it has been involved in.
-I believe the concept of protecting Country did not stop with the arrival of European settlement as we have been protecting Country for generations.
-This long tradition of service carries on today, with the many men and women who have chosen a career in the Australian Defence Force.
-The ADF has recognised that we, the first peoples of this country have much to offer in skill and culture.
-I am proud to be serving my country and I hope, in the near future, to I see many more of our community serving alongside me.
-My time is spent serving my country.
-I do this by being proud of who I am and where I have come from.
-I tell our stories through the vivid oral histories and treasured family images of my people.
-For too long the service of Indigenous Australians has been a secret history known only to our families and communities.
+From the time of the Boer War to the present day, our people have served our nation in every conflict in which Australia has been involved in.
+I believe the concept of protecting Country did not stop with the arrival of European settlement as we have been protecting Country for generations upon generations.
+I am proud to be serving my country and I do this by being proud of who I am and where I come from.
+For too long the service of Aboriginal and Torres Strait Islander Australians has been a history known only to our families and communities.
 Our stories and achievements have been in the shadows but now is our moment, my moment to share mine with you.

-I come from a long line of Aboriginal people who have served in the Australian Defence Force.
-My Great-Great Great Grandfather Private Alfred Jackson Coombs known as “Jack” served in WW1 in the 60th Battalion, 4th Reinforcement in the Australian Imperial Force.
+I come from a long line of Aboriginal men and women who have served in the Australian Defence Force.
+My Great-Great Great Grandfather Private Alfred Jackson Coombs known as “Jack” served in WW1 in the 60th Battalion, 4th Reinforcements in the Australian Imperial Force.
 Jack was born at Ebenezer Mission near Horsham in the Wimmera region of Victoria.
-Jack enlisted on the 19 May 1916 at the age of 29, and his brother Willie Coombs aged 18, followed him two weeks later.
+Jack enlisted on 19 May 1916 at the age of 29, and his brother Willie Coombs aged 18, followed him two weeks later.
 Both Jack and Willie embarked from Melbourne, Victoria and were based on the Western Front.
 On 2 September 1918, during the Battle of Amiens, Jack was gassed and did not return to the field.
 He returned to Australia on 24 July 1919, four days before the end of the war and was discharged on 11 November 1919.
 He soon found work on a station near Balranald in New South Wales and, on 14 February 1920, married Mary Kirby.
 They had three boys, Cecil, Archie and Cornelius.
 Little else is known about the rest of Jack’s life or the long-term effects of his war service, but we know he was awarded the 1914-1915 Star, British War Medal and Victory medal.
 Jack died, aged 61, on 27 December 1948 in Drouin.

 Jack’s brother Willie was wounded in action in March 1917 on the Western Front, with gunshot wounds to his face and hands.
 After recuperating for several months in England from gunshot wounds he received to his face and hands he was sent back home to Australia.
 Willie successfully applied for a partial war pension of 15 shillings per fortnight.
 In 1953, Willie died of ‘persistent Pneumonia’ in Mildura aged approximately 55 years.
 Willie, like his brother Jack, was awarded the 1914-1915 Star, British War Medal and Victory medal.
 My Great-Great Great Uncle Cornelius James Coombs “Corney” enlisted in June 1917, however due to a weakened knee he was discharged as medically unfit for service after 108 days service.
-Other family members who served in WW1 include; Walter Franklin, who enlisted at age 25; Albert Franklin, aged 18 and Leslie Franklin, aged 18.

 Lastly, for all the Aboriginal and Torres Strait Islander people who did and still defend this country, those who shared and those who continue to share their stories of service and the stories of their relations, including those no longer with us.
 We remember them.